 - Crown research institutes such as Scion and Landcare Research

-- government agencies such as the Department of Conservation and Ministry of Agriculture and Forestry
+- government agencies such as the Department of Conservation and Ministry for Primary Industries

 - private sector companies such as environmental research institutes and firms doing forestry research.

 - Botha, A, general manager, Scion, careers.govt.nz interview, October 2018.

 - Elder J, 'A Billion Trees', Scion Connections, Issue 26, December 2017, (www.scionresearch.com).

 - Elder, J, 'Forestry – Sunrise or Sunset Industry?', Scion Connections, Issue 24, June 2017, (www.scionresearch.com).